thruflo/weblayer/doc/userguide.rst

 Hello World
 ===========

-`helloworld.py`_ shows an example web application made using :ref:`weblayer`'s "out of the box" configuration:
+`helloworld.py`_ shows how to start writing a web application using :ref:`weblayer`'s "out of the box" configuration:

 .. literalinclude:: ../src/weblayer/examples/helloworld.py
    :linenos: